Table of Contents

 Asian Elephant (Elephas Maximus)

 The Asian elephant (Elephas maximus) is a large herbivorous mammal native to parts of South and Southeast Asia.
 It is known for its distinctive smaller ears, compared to the African elephant, and a single “finger” on the trunk tip, unlike the African elephant’s two.
-Asian elephants face threats from habitat loss, human-elephant conflict, and poaching, making them an endangered species.
+Asian elephants face threats from habitat loss, human-elephant conflict, and poaching, making them an 10 of the Most Famous Endangered Species.

 Sea Otter (Enhydra lutris)